In a Tableau line chart, Tableau automatically places null values to 0 (zero) on the X axis.

 This is technically incorrect; NULL means the value is unknown, not that it’s zero.

-For example, you’re trending this year and the previous years data for sales (or whatever measure) with the months on the X axis and the sales on the Y. If it’s mid year then future months won’t have any sales data as they haven’t yet happened.
+For example, you’re trending this year and the previous years data for sales (or whatever measure) with the months on the X axis and the sales on the Y. If it’s mid-year, future months won’t have any sales data as they haven’t yet happened.

 This date is important because in the line charts you see Tableau has included the future values – June to December.

 How to remove the Null values from a line chart

 By default Null marks are set to Show.
-Select Hide in the Marks drop down and the Null values will no longer be on your chart.
+Change this to Hide in the Marks drop down and the Null values will no longer be on your chart.